Eltrix-Roblox/Roblox/README.md

   -Map 10% Completed - Ui 40% Completed - Others 35% Completed-
 What are we creating now for Beta Version 2
 - Ui that works on mobile phone to - How is it not completed i am on the beta and the anchorpoint is broken.

--Map we are going to complete the roads and the extras on the road - Why now i needed to make a map design -Others (Scripts,Bugs,Loading,Graphics) - Why not now i need to make a Loader so the extra graphics wil load
+-Map we are going to complete the roads and the extras on the road - Why now i needed to make a map design

+-Others (Scripts,Bugs,Loading,Graphics) - Why not now i need to make a Loader so the extra graphics wil loa
                         --Beta Version 2--
+--Coming Soon to the Roblox Game---